AbedTakriti/Yolov8_and_Detectron2_instanceSeg./README.md

 ---
 ### YOLO.v8:

-Then I takw the same database adn pluge it into YOLOv*, a fast library that processes images, where we trained 25 Epochos:
+Then I take the same database adn pluge it into YOLOv*, a fast library that processes images, where we trained 25 Epochos:

 ![My Image](images/yolo.png)